ebarylko/cmpt-210/assignment-1/assignment-1.md

-We can define a bijection between the number of injective functions and the number of ways we can form a string of size r using the values from 1 to n, where the element in the ith position in the string represents the value in $B$ that $f(r_i)$ maps to.
+We can define a bijection between the number of injective functions and the number of ways we can form a string of size r using the values from 1 to n, where the element in the ith position in the string represents the index of the element in $B$ that $f(r_i)$ maps to.

-For every string of the form described above, we can map it to a function that maps the values of $r_i$ to their corresponding value in $B$.
-For every injective function, we can map it to a string which describes the value that $r_i$ maps to.
+For every string of the form described above, we can map it to a function that maps the values of $r_i$ to corresponding index of the element which they map to in $B$.
+For every injective function, we can map it to a string which describes the index of the value in $B$ that $r_i$ maps to.

 Since we have a bijection, we know that counting the number of ways we can form a string of size r using the values from 1 to n is equivalent to